ghc-proposals/ghc-proposals/proposals/0000-template-patterns.rst

 Motivation
 ----------

-There are two practical problems that motivat this change.
+There are two practical problems that motivate this change.
 The first is a wart in the current fusion mechanism in base which is exemplified by the ``mapFB`` function.
 The second is a major roadblock to the adoption of stream fusion, namely optimising the ``concatMap`` function.

 Removing the mapFB wart
 ~~~~~~~~~~~~~~~~~~~~~~~